Eunice Murray: Women's Suffrage

 By 1897, Murray was involved with women's suffrage work in her local area, including organising a petition.

 In 1908, she joined the Women's Freedom League, and was soon appointed its secretary for the whole of Scotland outside the major cities.
 She became its leading figure in Glasgow, and was president of its Scottish Council in 1913.
 She was reportedly a strong public speaker, and also wrote numerous pamphlets in support of the vote for the Women's Freedom League.
 She opposed the undemocratic nature of the Women's Social and Political Union and so did not become involved with it.
 However she was arrested in November 1913 for addressing a crowd outside Downing Street after she had attended the International Woman Suffrage Alliance conference in Budapest.
 Murray did not blame the suffragettes for being militant as she decided that the government was the instigator of their behaviour.

 The Women's Freedom League continued to campaign for the vote during the First World War, as well as undertaking aid work.
 The organisation set up a Women's Suffrage National Aid Corps to help women in financial difficulties due to the war, and Murray was on the executive committee.
 Murray chaired the September 1917 Scottish Council of Women's Freedom League (for Edinburgh, Dundee, Paisley, Dunfermline and (so-called) Scottish Scattered branches) to review their peaceful Clyde Campaign, and to discuss future policy including a focus on 'social welfare', and a tour of Scotland raising awareness of the coming 'Representation of the People' Bill.
 During the war, Murray also worked at William Beardmore and Company munitions factory and on confidential business, and found time to write her novel, The Hidden Tragedy.

 In April 1918, Murray was the 'commemoration orator' at the event to plant the Suffrage Oak in Kelvingrove Park in Glasgow, which celebrated the granting of the vote to some women.
 Murray continued to be involved with the Women's Freedom League into the 1930s.
 In 1938, she was the chair of a conference on the Status of Women.

 Political career

 Murray stood in Glasgow Bridgeton as an independent candidate at the 1918 general election, the only woman to stand in Scotland at the election, although she did not come close to winning the seat.

+In 1919, she wrote a pamphlet published by the Voters’ Council, a non party political group set up to ensure new women voters were properly represented in parliament.
+Entitled “Why I Stand for Parliament”, Murray wrote that there were women who were interested in being elected to the House of Commons, and that parliament would not be truly representative until this began.

 In around 1919-1923 she was elected to Dunbartonshire Country Council, where she worked on topics including women's equality, education, housing and health.